5 Best Metal Bed Frames for Heavy People

 3. Much Better Stability

-Metal frames have a rigid structure that significantly reduces motion transfer—a crucial benefit for heavier sleepers who create more movement.
+Metal frames have a rigid structure that significantly reduces motion transfer, which is a crucial benefit for heavier sleepers who create more movement.
 This stability ensures:

 - Less partner disturbance during the night